 First of all, let’s explore some reasons why the skin on your fingers may be cracking or peeling.

-Usually, skin cracks when the skin barrier is compromised.
-This often results from dryness and irritation.
+Usually, a skin fissure on finger or split skin on thumb happens when the skin barrier is compromised or you have extremely dry skin This peeling skin on fingers near nails often results from dryness and irritation.
 When the skin doesn’t have enough oil, it loses moisture which causes it to shrink.
 In contrast, when the skin is smooth and hydrated, natural oils prevent the skin from drying out by retaining moisture.